 Yes, there are data entry tools for each ASCOT instrument: SCT4, INT4, Carer SCT4, Carer INT4, SCT4 Easy Read and CH3.

 Each data entry tool costs £50.
-Once you have submitted a completed registration form to firstname.lastname@example.org, we will email you confirmation of approval of your registration.
-The registration form and the terms and conditions (included in the registration form) form the licence.
-The email will contain the ASCOT instrument(s) requested and a link to The University of Kent Online Store where you will be able to purchase a corresponding data entry tool(s).
+The email containing your ASCOT tool and guidance will also contain the ASCOT instrument(s) requested and a link to The University of Kent Online Store where you will be able to purchase a corresponding data entry tool(s).
 We will email you the data entry tool(s) once the purchase has been completed.

 Each response option in each domain has weights attached to it.
 The weights are based on general population preferences and represent what people prefer in terms of the different outcomes of (social care-related) quality of life.
 Some domains are rated as more important than others.
 For example, research has found that people value control over daily life higher than the other areas of quality of life.
 Therefore, the weights reflect these preferences.
 Details of how to score ASCOT are included in the guidance documents accompanying each ASCOT instrument, which are shared upon approval of the registration form.

 Each ASCOT tool has an accompanying guidance which includes information on scoring.
 The guidance is shared upon approval of the registration form.

 This video will also be very helpful to watch.